ngach20/two-tape-to-single-tape-TM-converter/README.md

       - s : state to transition to.
       - a1 : symbol to write.
       - dir : direction for the tape.
+ - Word (consisting of 0s and 1s) for the machine to process.